Thursday Dec 24, 2015

 Get the latest scoop on products, strategy, events, news, and more, from Oracle's virtualization experts

-- Friday Spotlight: Learning Objectives for Oracle Private Cloud Appliance
+- Friday Spotlight: Learn About Choice of OSes in Oracle Private Cloud Appliance Training

 - Friday Spotlight: Patch Set Updates (PSUs) for Oracle Secure Global Desktop

-- Friday Spotlight: Acronis Backup Advanced for Oracle VM
+- Friday Spotlight: Oracle VM 3.4 Performance Gains